tarekfb/NatoAlphabet/README.md

 # NatoAlphabet
-First project, written alongside university Java & JavaFX courses to learn more.
+First project, written alongside university Java & JavaFX courses in the first semester or so to learn more.